faisalmemon/ios-crash-dump-analysis-book/examples/fud_crash_osx/fud_crash_explanation.md

 }
 ```

-We are dereferencing memory from a data structure which has a bad memory location.
+We are dereferencing memory from a data structure that has a bad memory location.

-We can dissassemble the macOS binary, `/usr/lib/system/libdispatch.dylib` for the problem call site.
+We can disassemble the macOS binary, `/usr/lib/system/libdispatch.dylib` for the problem call site.

-Here we use the Hopper tool to do the dissassembly:
+Here we use the Hopper tool to do the disassembly:
 ```
 __dispatch_continuation_push:
 0000000000014c69         push       rbx